geek-yang/NEmo/README.md

 ## Structure :file_folder:
 * `nemo` Main components of NEmo
-* `test` Unit testing, functional testing and integration testing as well as some benchmarking work
+* `tests` Unit testing, functional testing and integration testing as well as some benchmarking work
 * `examples` Including jupyter notebooks showing how to use each function in NEmo
 * `models` Examples of some trained BBConvLSTM and ConvLSTM neural networks